cursey/kanan/README.md

 5. Run the batch file `kanan.bat` as an adminstrator.

 ## Credits
-At the moment the only script is for the bitmap font mod which I reversed from Abyss.
-Credits to Blade3575.
+Credits to Blade3575 for the Bitmap font patch.

+Also thanks to all contributors!